 These Quantum EnergyMax sensors enable accurate measurement of laser pulse energies down to 20 pJ, as well as the average power of pulsed systems from the nanowatt to milliwatt level, across a broad range of wavelengths.
 Specifically, the J-10SI-LE and J-10SI-HE are both silicon photodiode based sensors with apertures of 10 mm and a spectral range of 325 nm to 900 nm, which measure down to 20 pJ and 200 pJ respectively, at repetition rates of up to 10 kHz.
 The J-10GE-LE utilizes a 10 mm aperture germanium photodiode to measure minimum pulse energies of 200 pJ over the 800 nm to 1700 nm spectral range, also at up to 10 kHz.
 The 10 mm aperture is the largest currently available on the market for detectors of this sensitivity, and can often eliminate the need to utilize an integrating sphere.

-Quantum EnergyMax sensors are useful for a broad range of research, commercial and military applications involving low power pulses.
-Examples include measurement of infrared pulsed lasers beyond 1064 nm, typically used for military targeting purposes.
-Other examples are measurement of kHz ultrafast oscillators and regenerative amplifier systems with outputs at the microjoule level or lower.
+Quantum EnergyMax sensors are useful for a broad range of research, commercial and industrial applications involving low power pulses, such as measurement of kHz ultrafast oscillators and regenerative amplifier systems with outputs at the microjoule level or lower.

 Please Read Before Continuing